 Bipin Adhikari is a researcher who joined Mahidol-Oxford Tropical Medicine Research Unit (MORU), Bangkok in 2015.
 After completing DPhil at University of Oxford in 2019, in which he concentrated his research around community engagement for targeted malaria elimination in Laos, he has worked with global researchers to broaden the scholarship around community engagement in health research.
 He is currently working at the malaria department of MORU based at field sites in Cambodia.
-His research interests are in social and clinical aspects of infectious diseases, epidemiology, antimicrobial resistance, and broader cross-cutting areas such as disaster medicine, one health and planetary health in South/Southeast Asia.
+His research interests are in social and clinical aspects of infectious diseases, epidemiology, and antimicrobial resistance in South/Southeast Asia.

 Disentangling the intersection of inequities with health and malaria exposure: key lessons from rural communities in Northern Borneo.

 Naserrudin NA. et al, (2023), Malaria journal, 22